dotkernel/dotkernel/tutorials/Creating a Contact Us page/05 - Creating the contact form.md

 }
 ```

-The forms are created, the last things to do is register the form and fieldset in the form element manager and display the form in the contact controller.
+The form is created, the last thing to do is register the form and fieldset in the form element manager and display the form in the contact controller.

-### Register the forms in the service manager
+### Register the form in the service manager
 Forms and fieldsets need to be registered in the form manager.
 This can be done using the configuration.
 We'll use the `ConfigProvider` class of the `App` module to register them.

 The form related configuration must be placed under the `dot_form` configuration key.
 The form manager configuration key is `form_manager` under the dot_form key.